the-house-of-wisdom/house-of-wisdom/README.md

 ## Introduction

-House of Wisdom redefines online education by moving beyond mere content delivery.
+House Of Wisdom redefines online education by moving beyond mere content delivery.
 With intelligent virtual tutoring, adaptive assessments, automated content generation, and AI-driven analytics, our project aims to create a next-generation LMS that adapts to each learner's needs while providing educators with powerful tools to track and enhance student performance.

 Key highlights include: